Published: March 2021

-Students and families living in doubled-up situations have access to programs and services that meet their housing needs.
+Students and families living in doubled-up situations have access to programs and services that will help them meet their housing needs.

 - Utilize Homeless Student Stability Program funding, local foundations, employee union organizations, and parent and teacher associations to support programs and services for students living doubled-up.
 (PE, MM)

-- Provide services to support students and families in doubled-up living situations, such as case management, flex funding, landlord incentives, and housing searches.
-(PE, LE, MM) *See Housing Partnerships topic area for further information.
+- Provide support services for students and families in doubled-up living situations, such as case management, flexible funding, landlord incentives, and housing searches.
+Partnerships between schools and community-based organizations can also increase support for students and families whose housing status may restrict them from accessing services and resources. *See Housing Partnerships topic area for further information.
+(PE, LE, MM)